beam-community/elixir-companies/README.md

   Househappytrax is a service designed to make homeownership easy.
   Based in Portland, Oregon, USA.
   We use Phoenix to build an API and admin web UI for Househappytrax.
+* [uSwitch](https://www.uswitch.com/) ([GitHub](https://github.com/uSwitch), [Blog](https://labs.uswitch.com/)) - uSwitch is a comparison service that helps you to compare on a range of products and services (energy, gas, broadband, mobiles, personal finance).
+We use Elixir in Credit Card comparison for finding out how likely customers are to get cards.
+Based in London, UK.

 #### Human Resources
 * [Recruitee](https://recruitee.com/) ([Github](https://github.com/Recruitee)) - Recruitee is the easiest way for teams to organize